-'''

 ea_radfor_scl_co2=4.0

-'''

-specifies a radiative forcing of climate by $CO_2$ equivalent to 4 times modern $CO_2$ (i.e., $4\times278$ ppm = 1112 ppm).
-The line:

-'''

-ea_radfor_scl_ch4=1.0

-'''

-specifies a radiative forcing of climate by CH4 equivalent to 1 times modern CH4 (i.e., 1×700 ppb).

-(ii) cGENIE, as configured here, does not have a land surface scheme (no snow cover) nor clouds, so a planetary albedo is prescribed (see Figure).
+which specifies a radiative forcing of climate by CO_2 equivalent to 4 times modern CO_2 (i.e., 4×278 ppm = 1112 ppm) as per before (e.g. snowball Earth experiments).
+The line: ea_radfor_scl_ch4=1.0 specifies a radiative forcing of climate by CH_4 equivalent to 1 times modern CH_4 (i.e., 1×700 ppb). (ii) cGENIE, as configured here, does not have a land surface scheme (no snow cover) nor clouds nor ice sheets, so a planetary albedo is prescribed (see Figure).
 This varies with latitude and is parameterized after a fully coupled GCM simulation.
 There is a parameter which controls how the albedo varies as a function of latitude, which can be adjusted:

-'''

 ea_albedop_amp=0.260

-'''